HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 Completion Date: 6/15/2023

-State DOTs also need to consider how best to market and present fleet assets.
-Reconditioning, repairing, or painting equipment to prepare it for sale can increase sales prices, but that increase must be balanced with the preparation costs.
+An important consideration for agencies is how best to market and present fleet assets.
+For example, reconditioning, repairing, or repainting equipment to prepare it for sale can increase sales prices, but that increase must be balanced with the costs for preparation.
 Some buyers may be attracted to sales where equipment is bundled into larger lots.
-Other types of buyers may be interested only in certain categories of equipment or vehicles (e.g., light-duty vehicles, heavy-duty vehicles, or non-self-propelled assets).
-Understanding the interests, preferences, and needs of buyers is important to ensure a state DOT is effectively marketing and conducting disposal sales so as to maximize proceeds.
+Other types of buyers may be interested in certain categories of vehicles or equipment, such as only lightduty vehicles or non-self-propelled equipment.
+Understanding the interests, preferences, and needs of buyers is important to ensure that a state DOT is effectively marketing and conducting disposal sales so as to maximize proceeds.

 To create a link to this page, use this URL: http://apps.trb.org/cmsfeed/TRBNetProjectDisplay.asp?ProjectID=4968